umddb/cmsc424-fall2020/assignment1/README.md

 Q. Hyper-V error while running `vagrant up`.
 (Stderr: VBoxManage.exe: error: Not in a hypervisor partition (HVP=0) (VERR\_NEM\_NOT\_AVAILABLE).)

   * Hardware virtualization is often not enabled by default.
 Enable virtualization in your system.
-You follow instructions listed [here](https://www.howtogeek.com/213795/how-to-enable-intel-vt-x-in-your-computers-bios-or-uefi-firmware/).
+You can follow instructions listed [here](https://www.howtogeek.com/213795/how-to-enable-intel-vt-x-in-your-computers-bios-or-uefi-firmware/).

 Q. Can't find jupyter / python / psql.

   * Please ensure that you are running the command after you ssh into your vagrant box using `vagrant ssh`.